leannchen86/vector-search-not-enough-manim/README.md

 # vector-search-not-enough-manim

-manim animations for the video: Why vector search is not enough, a bit visually explained.
+manim animations for the video: "Why vector search is not enough, a bit visually explained"